Generic name: zonisamide [ zoe-NIS-a-mide ]

 Uses for zonisamide

-Zonisamide is used together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy. zonisamide is an anticonvulsant that works in the brain to stop seizures.
+Zonisamide is used together with other medicines to treat partial-onset seizures (convulsions) in the treatment of epilepsy.
+It acts on the central nervous system (CNS) to reduce the number and severity of seizures.

 This medicine is available only with your doctor's prescription.